 Our conversation soon turned to how we are worried that COVID would return and how the world would change again and possibly another lockdown would follow, as most of us are well aware flu season is just around the corner and COVID would make this even more difficult!

-I was talking to mum about one of Will's carers going back to Leicester University for her third year as a medical student and how she was going on placement in the hospital, and this is probably the last time she would care for him and what this meant for everyone and how we will miss her very much.
+I was talking to mum about one of James' carers going back to Leicester University for her third year as a medical student and how she was going on placement in the hospital, and this is probably the last time she would care for him and what this meant for everyone and how we will miss her very much.

 She asked me can I come to see him I miss him so much!
 She said if I stay in and isolate for 2 weeks after she had done all her medical appointments.
 Yes, I said he would be thrilled to see you in the flesh, she doesn't do that well with tech!
-It's hilarious when you FaceTime her as she puts the phone to her ear instead of looking at it, even Will thinks it's hilarious looking at Grandmas ear, not her face!
+It's hilarious when you FaceTime her as she puts the phone to her ear instead of looking at it, even James thinks it's hilarious looking at Grandmas ear, not her face!